boubouleuh/Nickel-BeamMP-Plugin/README.md

 - #### Ping kick
     automatically kicks a player when their ping (latency) exceeds a certain threshold for a given time.
 This helps maintain a smooth gaming experience for all players by limiting the presence of players with unstable connections.

+- #### Anti vehicle afk
+    The Anti Vehicle AFK feature automatically removes a vehicle from the game when it remains inactive for a certain period of time.
+This helps keep the game world tidy and ensures active players have a smoother gaming experience.

 # Installation
 To install the plugin, you can download the latest version from the link below: